CU-Robotics/buff-code/System_Tests.md

    - Add ballistics scripts to perception_tools and add files to install section of buffpy/data/build/ptools.yaml
       - or create a new project under src and a new build profile
       - `buffpy -b ptools` will then install the ballistics nodes to buffpy/lib (the location that run will look for executables)
+   - Add the ballistics nodes, a detector node and any other exectuables to buff-nodes in standard/nodes.yaml